MikeJollie2707/MichaelBot/docs/docs/currency/currency_basic.md

 There is a small chance of *dying* while doing these activities.
 Once you get the death message, all your equipped equipments are destroyed, and you lose 10% of your money as a fee to revive you.

+There is also chances of *idle*.
+While idling, you don't lose any items nor gain anything.
+The activity will also reset its cooldown.
+In other words, it's just like you didn't do the session in the first place.

 ## Shop

-The `market` command is the only way to convert items that you have into money.
+The `market` command is used to convert items that you have into money.
 It also can be used to obtain some materials necessary for future uses.
 With `market` alone, you'll see a reaction page to see all the items' prices.
 With its subcommands `market buy` and `market sell`, you can buy or sell items.

+To sell items, such items must be available in your inventory.
+Not all items are purchasable or sellable.

 ## Inventory